-Learn price ranges of how much to charge for a sponsored post on Instagram post and the factors you need to look at when determining your Instagram influencer rates!
+Learn the price ranges of how much to charge for a sponsored post on an Instagram post and the factors you need to look at when determining your Instagram influencer rates!

 How Much to Charge for a Sponsored Post